mastrojs/mastrojs.github.io/data/index.md

 It's still early days.
 But we're looking to build a community of all kinds of people passionate about crafting websites, that are helping each other to do so.

 Something not working as expected or confusing?
-Would you like to contribute?
-Do you have a question?
+Would you like to contribute or have a question?

 <a class="button" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>